nadavami/idonthaveakeyboard/README.md

 An Arduino based USB Keyboard that uses a serial console as the input

 ## What is this?
 This is my answer to setting up a new computer but not having an external keyboard handy.
 It takes input from a serial console and (poorly) emulates a USB keyboard.
+You can read a little more about why I built it [here](https://nadav.ca/2021/03/11/arduino-usb-serial-keyboard/).

 ## Should I use it?
 Probably not.
 You're better off getting a cheap keyboard (I did, not even 2 hours after building this...) but it is handy in a pinch.